KumoCorp/kumomta/docs/tutorial/checking_logs.md

 Using the example above, we can see the content of the newest file after stopping KumoMTA with a zstdcat /var/log/kumomta/20230314-181435.

 While this may seem cumbersome, this method is only use for initial debugging.
-A full implmementation of RabbitMQ is normally employed so that production logging events are streamed in real-time to your external logging database.
+A full implemementation of RabbitMQ is normally employed so that production logging events are streamed in real-time to your external logging database.

-Logging is a complex topic and shoudl be reviewd [here](https://docs.kumomta.com/reference/kumo/configure_local_logs/)
+Logging is a complex topic and should be reviewd [here](https://docs.kumomta.com/reference/kumo/configure_local_logs/)